ProsperasTeam/sdk-dist/README.md

 # Include the Library

 ## React Native
-Copy the latest scssdk.aar and scorelib.aar into the following directory, where "react-native-module-name" is the name of your module:
+Copy the latest Prosperassdk.aar and scorelib.aar into the following directory, where "react-native-module-name" is the name of your module:
 ```
 react-native-module-name/android/libs
 ```